-At our Before & After School programs we provide a nutritious afternoon snack.
-Our Lead program staff are certified in the Safe Food Handlers course, and they plan their menus and portions based on Canada's Food Guide.
+Our Lead program staff are certified in the Safe Food Handlers course.
 We encourage all children to try each type of snack.
 If there are severe allergies in your child's school, restrictions in food will apply.
 If your child is served food containing allergens at home prior to attending the program, please ensure they are rid of the allergen prior to their arrival (i.e. thoroughly washing hands, brushing teeth, etc.).
-Menus are posted, please ask the program staff if you would like a copy.

-Food Being Brought into Child Care Programs
+Food Being Brought into Licensed Summer Programs

-Where food is provided from home for children, it must be peanut/nut free, nutritious and follow Canada's Food Guide.
+Where food is provided from home for children, it must be peanut/nut free, nutritious, and follow Canada's Food Guide.
 Please ensure that all food and drinks are be labelled with the child's full name (i.e. water bottles, lunch bags).
 Staff will ensure that appropriate supervision of the children is maintained so that food is not exchanged.
 If programs have questions or concerns regarding both lunch / snack options as well as any information on food storage and preparation practices, we will follow the direction of the local public health authorities.

-If your child comes early in the morning, you are welcome to pack a healthy breakfast for them to eat during the program time (fast food items i.e. Tim Horton's/McDonalds, etc. are not permitted).
-If children have snacks left over from their day at school, they are welcome to have them during snack time.
+If your child comes early in the morning, you are welcome to pack a healthy breakfast for them to eat during the program time.
 Please ensure that all food and drinks are labelled with the child's full name (i.e. water bottles, lunch bags).

-Bag Lunches for school aged children in attendance during PA Days, School Breaks or Summer Programs are required to be peanut/nut free and nutritious following the guidelines listed below.
+Bag Lunches are required to be peanut/nut free and nutritious following the guidelines listed below.

-- The bagged lunch and snacks are nutritious and follow Canada's Food Guide - Lunch is provided in a labeled lunch bag with an ice pack - Foods that contain or may have come into contact with nuts are not in the child's lunch or snack - A refillable plastic bottle labeled that they could use to drink water throughout the day - Cola drinks, chips and food containing nuts are not permitted and will not be served
+- The bagged lunch and snacks are nutritious and follow Canada's Food Guide - Lunch is provided in a labelled lunch bag with an ice pack - Foods that contain or may have come into contact with nuts are not in the child's lunch or snack - A refillable plastic bottle labelled that they could use to drink water throughout the day - Cola drinks, chips and food containing nuts are not permitted and will not be served